lwq008/PokemonGo-Bot/docs/manual_installation.md

 vi configs/config.json
 ```
 ####
-- make shure your git repo is up to date
+- make sure your git repo is up to date
-(make shure you are in the bot folder and activated virtualenv)
+(make sure you are in the bot folder and activated virtualenv)
 ```bash
 git pull
 pip install -r requirements.txt